QyperXit/-barber-booking-3.0/PROJECT_REFERENCE.md

 ## Recent Changes and Development Status

-### Latest Updates (March 15, 2024)
+### Latest Updates (July 2024)

+1. **Fixed Status Terminology Consistency**: Modified the booking status system to use "paid" instead of "confirmed" consistently across the codebase:
+   - Updated `BOOKING_STATUS.CONFIRMED` in constants.ts to use "paid" instead of "confirmed"
+   - Added "paid" as a valid status value in schema.ts for bookings
+   - Updated all functions in bookings.ts to use "paid" status instead of "confirmed"
+   - Updated references in slots.ts to search for bookings with "paid" status
+   - Added a migration function in migrations.ts to update existing records from "confirmed" to "paid"

+2. **Added Stripe Connect Component**: Implemented Stripe Connect integration in the barber dashboard:
+   - Created a new StripeConnect component to allow barbers to connect their Stripe accounts
+   - Added the component to the Settings tab in the barber dashboard
+   - Integrated with Stripe Connect API endpoints for account creation and onboarding

+3. **Fixed Stripe Integration**: Implemented complete Stripe API routes:
+   - Added `/api/stripe/create-checkout-session/route.ts`
+   - Added `/api/stripe/create-connect-account/route.ts`
+   - Added `/api/stripe/create-account-link/route.ts`
+   - Updated the webhook handler to correctly process payment confirmations

-1. **Fixed Slot Availability Issue**: Modified the `updateAvailability` function in `convex/slots.ts` to mark cleared slots as unavailable instead of deleting them.
+4. **Fixed Slot Availability Issue**: Modified the `updateAvailability` function in `convex/slots.ts` to mark cleared slots as unavailable instead of deleting them.
 This ensures that when a barber clears a slot from their dashboard, it's properly reflected in the booking page as unavailable.

-2. **Enhanced Booking Page Functionality**:
+5. **Enhanced Booking Page Functionality**:
    - Added a new "Not Available" section in the booking UI to display slots specifically marked as unavailable by the barber
    - Improved the date change handling to automatically force a refresh when changing dates
    - Enhanced the slot initialization process to check both string and timestamp formats

-3. **Improved Debugging**: Added detailed logging throughout the slots management process to help identify issues with slot availability and visibility.
+6. **Improved Debugging**: Added detailed logging throughout the slots management process to help identify issues with slot availability and visibility.

-4. **Known Issues**:
+7. **Known Issues**:
    - TypeScript error in the `updateAvailability` function related to the `time` variable being treated as `unknown` when iterating over a Set
    - "No slots found for this date and barber" message may still appear occasionally, requiring a manual refresh

-5. **Next Steps**:
-   - Fix remaining TypeScript errors in the `updateAvailability` function
-   - Improve the sync between barber dashboard and booking page
-   - Enhance error handling for missing slots or templates

 ## Getting Started